Trusts And Estates

-At The Karlin Law Firm, we are able to assist clients in developing and administering trusts, as well as helping trustees work through court proceedings related to probate.
+At Karlin Law Firm LLP, we are able to assist clients in developing and administering trusts, as well as helping trustees work through court proceedings related to probate.

-For experienced representation in estate planning and living trusts in California, including Orange County, Los Angeles County, Riverside and San Diego Counties, contact us to schedule an initial consultation.
+For experienced representation in estate planning and living trusts in California, including Orange County, Los Angeles County, Tustin and San Diego counties, contact us to schedule an initial consultation.
 We are open Monday through Friday, 8:30 am until 5:30 pm and our 24-hour answering service is available to handle matters at other times.
-Our Tustin, California Business Law and Litigation office is centrally located off the 5 and 55 freeways, near the Orange County airport’s industrial market.
-Our Newport Beach, California Business Law and Litigation office is located on Pacific Coast Highway, off the 55 freeway, near Hoag Hospital.
+Our Tustin, California, business law and litigation office is centrally located off the 5 and 55 freeways, near the Orange County airport’s industrial market.
+Our California, business law and litigation office is located on Pacific Coast Highway, off the 55 freeway, near Hoag Hospital.